KenzieHQ/Sahabat-KTB/NEW-FEATURES.md

 ### Footer
 - **Copyright footer** added to all pages
-- Simple, clean design: "© 2025 Sahabat KTB.
+- Simple, clean design: "© 2025 Thinkery.
 All rights reserved."
 - Dark blue background matching header
 - Displayed on all pages except login